plana93/From-PhD-to-ML-Interviews-With-Python/ML Interview Preparation/Machine Learning /theory/README.md

 **Example:** Handwritten digit recognition.

+**Connected Argument:** Distance metrics: Euclidean, Manhattan, cosine (the choice of distance metric and the value of _k_ impact classification results).

 #### Decision Trees

 **Description:** Decision trees are hierarchical structures that make decisions based on the values of input features.

+**How:** It recursively splits the data based on the features that maximize information gain or Gini impurity.

 **When to Use:** Versatile for both classification and regression tasks.